ISR-AlanYang/iTalkie_Android/README.md

 Just install the app

 # Usage
-After launching the app, you will see the device status to ensure the ZHIMI is working properly.
+After launching the app, you will see the device status to ensure the iTalkie is working properly.
-It's useful when it comes to working with any 3rd-party apps.
+It's useful when it comes to working with any 3rd-party apps